Frequently Asked Questions (FAQs)

 - Student support

 What is Next Steps at Vanderbilt?

-Next Steps at Vanderbilt is the university’s 2-year inclusive higher education program for students with intellectual disabilities, providing individualized Programs of Study in the areas of education, social skills, and vocational training.
+Next Steps at Vanderbilt is the university’s 4-year inclusive higher education program for students with intellectual disabilities, providing individualized Programs of Study in the areas of education, social skills, and vocational training.
 The goal of the program is to broaden the career options and opportunities for these individuals with intellectual disabilities in inclusive, age-appropriate settings.
-Next Steps is a federally approved Certified Transition Program by the Department of Education, expanding to a 4-year program over the next few years.
+Next Steps is a federally approved Comprehensive Transition Program by the Department of Education.

 What is the application process?

 Once the completed online application and supporting documents have been received and reviewed, selected candidates are contacted for an interview.
 Selected candidates are then asked to participate in a trial on campus.
 This day is designed to afford the potential students and Next Steps staff more time to decide if Next Steps at Vanderbilt will be a good match for all.
 Application deadlines are mid-November for early consideration and early January for regular consideration.
 Accepted students must complete a week-long residential orientation at the Next Steps Summer Institute before coming to Vanderbilt.

 What are the factors in selection of a Next Steps at Vanderbilt student?

 A Next Steps at Vanderbilt student is between the ages of 18 and 26, was served under an Individual Education Plan (IEP) while in high school, and has an intellectual disability.
 Eligible students must have a strong desire to participate in the college experience, to secure paid employment, and to achieve greater independence.

 You can find out more about how to apply and the selection process here.